carlosplanchon/outfancy/README.md

 ##to do (Colaboration is welcome)
 - Translate code to english.
 - color option.
-- Add basic plot function (in the folder code_to_use i have some code found in internet that can be used to that functions).
+- Add basic chart function (in the folder code_to_use i have some code found in internet that can be used to that functions).